modularml/max/examples/inference/stablediffusion-mojo-tensorflow/README.md

   - `--seed <int>`: Control PRNG initialization (default: 0)
   - `--num-steps <int>`: Set # of denoising iterations (default: 25)
   - `--negative-prompt <str>`: Textual description of items or styles to avoid. (default: None)

-## Tips & Tricks

-These models can take quite a long time to compile.
-The `MODULAR_MAX_ENABLE_MODEL_IR_CACHE` environment variable controls whether or not the compiled binaries are cached within the MAX engine.
-Be sure that it's set to `true` so the models are only compiled once.